yhzhang0128/egos-2000/USAGES.md

 > screen /dev/ttyUSB1 115200
 ```
 12. For Mac users, use the same commands but check your `/dev` directory for the serial device name
-13. For Windows users, use software like `PuTTY` to connect with the serial port using baud rate 115200
+13. For Windows users, use software like `PuTTY` to connect with the serial port (e.g., COM6) and use baud rate 115200

 In step4, if the Arty board is not detected, try to reinstall the USB cable drivers following [these instructions](https://support.xilinx.com/s/article/59128?language=en_US).
 If it still doesn't work, it may be an issue with Vivado and please contact Xilinx [here](https://support.xilinx.com/s/topic/0TO2E000000YKXgWAO/programmable-logic-io-bootconfiguration?language=en_US).

-In step6, old versions of Arty may use "mt25ql128-spi-x1_x2_x4" as memory device.
+In step6, new versions of Arty may use "s25fl128sxxxxxx0" as memory device.
 If you choose the wrong one, step8 will tell you.

 ### MacOS